tmtxt/tmtxt.github.com/_posts/2013-03-10-ecb-emacs-code-browser.md

 (setq ecb-show-sources-in-directories-buffer 'always)
 {% endhighlight %}

-By defaul, ECB hide the compilation window.
-Everytime you compile, it display the compilation message to the same window as the buffer that I'm editing.
+By default, ECB hides the compilation window.
+Everytime I compile, it displays the compilation message to the same window as the buffer that I'm editing.
 This is really annoying because I want to see all the messages so that I can fix the error in my code easily.
 To keep a persistent compile window in ECB, add